 What is a credit file and a credit rating?

-Veda Advantage is the main credit reporting agency in Australia, and holds credit information about most Australians (your "credit file").
+Equifax is the main credit reporting agency in Australia, and holds credit information about most Australians (your "credit file").
 If you've ever applied for a loan, signed up for a credit card or even opened a post-paid mobile phone account you most likely have a credit file.

 Your credit file includes information about any credit activity in the last seven years, including: